jposada202020/CircuitPython_isl29125/README.rst

     :target: https://github.com/psf/black
     :alt: Code Style: Black

-Driver for the isl29125 light sensor
+Driver for the isl29125 light sensor.
+Disclaimer: For some reason, the int pin does in my Sparkfun Sensor does not work as intended So the threshold logic, although works setting the values could, needs to be re-tested.
+Good Luck

 Dependencies